Table of Contents

 3. Laminate

-Laminate floors, loved for their exceptional durability and resistance to stains, are synthetic composites consisting of four layers fused together to form a durable surface.
-Their design mimics the appearance of tile, wood and various other flooring materials and are more resistant to fading, moisture and wear and tear.
-The four layers are as follows.
+Laminate floors, loved for their exceptional durability and stain resistance, are synthetic composites consisting of four layers fused together to form a durable surface.
+Their design mimics the appearance of tile, wood and various other flooring materials and is more resistant to fading, moisture, and wear and tear.

 - Back layer: This layer includes melamine reinforcement and provides structural stability and moisture resistance.